World MS Day – MS is short for Multiple Sclerosis. This day is a day to help raise awareness of MS. #WorldMSDay #MSDay #MSConnections

 Held annually on May 30th.
 MS hits close to home.
-My sister has Multiple Sclerosis.
+My sister had Multiple Sclerosis (MS).
+She has passed away now.

 Per World MS Day website, worldmsday.org, this is what MS is.